leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

       but the shape of the profile is only editable in the options panel after the operation is confirmed.

-      The profile starts at the bottom right of the widget and ends at the top left, as if it were between two edges meeting at a right angle.
+      The profile starts at the bottom right of the widget and ends at the top left, as if it were between two edges intersecting at a right angle.
 Control points are created in the widget and then the path is sampled with the number of segments from the bevel modifier.

       Presets
          The *Support Loops* and *Steps* presets are built dynamically depending on the number of segments in the bevel.
 If the number of segments is changed, the preset will have to be re-applied.
       Reverse
          The *Reverse* button flips the orientation of the profile for all beveled edges.
       Clipping